stackgl/gl-vec4/README.md

 ## length(a:vec4)

-  Calculates the length of a vec4
+  Calculates the length of a vec4.
+Aliased as `len`.

 ## lerp(out:vec4, a:vec4, b:vec4, t:Number)